First-Rate Dental Crowns in Stoney Creek and Hamilton

 Prepare the tooth for fitting.

-The life span of a dental crown usually depends on the level of home care.
+The lifespan of a dental crown usually depends on the level of home care.
 Good oral hygiene will protect the crown and tooth underneath from decay and gum disease.
+The dentist will review all aspects of care for the dental caps during your appointment.
+We also take the time to answer all questions you may have about any aspects of the procedure for dental caps when you come into our dental practice in Hamilton.

 At Gateshead Dental we make sure the dental crown experience is as pleasant as possible.
-Our crowns return damaged teeth back to their ideal function while flawlessly blending with the rest of your natural smile.
+Our crowns return damaged teeth back to their ideal state while flawlessly blending with the rest of your natural smile.
+A crown can also be used to cover a dental implant and provide a consistent look to the teeth.

 There are many situations when a dentist might recommend a crown.
 These include: